 - Authorization Endpoint

 - Userinfo Endpoint

 This article explains an example on changing a signing key for ID token.
 In order to have Authlete to sign an ID token with the new key, you may have to configure both a service of Authlete and a client registered to the service.

-Copy the generated document in the "Keypair set" section and paste it to the service's "JWK Set Content" section in "JWK Set" tab.
-Also add the value of "kid" of this keypair set ("1" in this example) to "ID Token Signature Key ID" section in the same settings page.
+After the registration, add the value of "kid" of this keypair set ("1" in this example) to "ID Token Signature Key ID" section in the same "JWK Set" tab.

 In order for the Authlete service to issue an ID token signed with the new key (signature algorithm: ES256), choose "ES256" on "ID Token Signature Algorithm" section in Client Settings.

 With the settings above, Authlete will be using the ES256 key (identified by "kid=1") to sign ID tokens for the client.